JamesWoolfenden/tf-scaffold/README.md

 ### outputs.tf
 A standard place to return values, either to the screen or to pass back from a module.

-### provider.tf
+### provider.aws.tf
-You are always going to be using these.
+You are always going to be using these, I have added the most basic provider for AWS.

 ### README.md
 Where all the information goes.